MyEmpireOfDuctTape/Havas-Estonia-Proovit-d/README.md

 If you push to the master, you are part of the boys and will be disqualified.

 # 1. Create a javascript project .
-It’s role is to
+Its role is to
 - search for a movie by a string.
-- then return the overview, tagline and vote_average  of the first three movies returned at the same time.
+- then return the overview, tagline and vote_average  of the first three movies returned at the same time, not in sequence.
 You do not have to show the result other than as a console.log value, but plus points are given if you use a JS SPA , make the search changeable by the user, or somehow visualize the data as HTML.
 You may use any library.

 Api to use: api.themoviedb.org  - create your own account and API key.